-Always when people usually talk about the high cost of living, Japan is the target.
+Always when people talk about high cost of living, Japan is the target.
 The Brazilian media portrays the prices of Japanese products as something absurd, totally ignoring the country's economy.
 The fact is that whenever people talk about Japan, it is seen as an expensive country.

 Do not see this article as a comparison between Brazil and Japan.
 Both have their ups and downs.
 I hope this article clarifies all your doubts about the cost of living in Brazil and Japan.